GabeScott/standard-works-vault/General Conference/1986 October - The War We Are Winning.md

 In our meetings, we occasionally sing an old hymn:

-Who’s on the Lord’s side?
+>Who’s on the Lord’s side?
 Who?

-Now is the time to show.
+>Now is the time to show.

-We ask it fearlessly:
+>We ask it fearlessly:

-Who’s on the Lord’s side?
-Who?

-We wage no common war,
+>We wage no common war,

-Cope with no common foe.
+>Cope with no common foe.

-The enemy’s awake;
+>The enemy’s awake;

-Who’s on the Lord’s side?
-Who?

-(Hymns, 1985, no. 260).
+>

 I had a letter from a friend in the East the other day.
 He spoke of a conversation he had had with another member of the Church.
 He had asked his associate whether he felt close to his Heavenly Father.
 He replied that he did not feel close.
 Why not?
 He said, “Candidly, because I don’t want to.”
 Then he went on to say, “If I were close to Heavenly Father, He would probably want some commitment from me, and I am not ready for that.”

 Think of it—a man who has taken upon himself the name of the Lord in baptism, a man who has renewed his covenants with the Lord in his sacrament meetings, a man who has accepted the priesthood of God and yet has said that if he were close to his Heavenly Father, some commitment might be expected of him, and he was not ready for that.

 In this work there must be commitment.
 There must be devotion.
 We are engaged in a great eternal struggle that concerns the very souls of the sons and daughters of God.
 We are not losing.
 We are winning.
 We will continue to win if we will be faithful and true.
-We can do it.
-We must do it.
-We will do it.
+We *can* do it.
+We *must* do it.
+We *will* do it.
 There is nothing the Lord has asked of us that in faith we cannot accomplish.

 I think of the children of Israel when they fled Egypt.
 They camped beside the Red Sea.
 Looking back, they saw Pharaoh and his armies coming to destroy them.
 Fear gripped their hearts.
 With the armies behind them and the sea before them they cried out in terror.